Ravi Shankar: 1970–2012: International performances

 In October 1970, Shankar became chair of the Department of Indian Music of the California Institute of the Arts after previously teaching at the City College of New York, the University of California, Los Angeles, and being guest lecturer at other colleges and universities, including the Ali Akbar College of Music.
 In late 1970, the London Symphony Orchestra invited Shankar to compose a concerto with sitar.
 Concerto for Sitar & Orchestra was performed with André Previn as conductor and Shankar playing the sitar.
 Shankar performed at the Concert for Bangladesh in August 1971, held at Madison Square Garden in New York.
 After the musicians had tuned up on stage for over a minute, the crowd of rock-music fans broke into applause, to which the amused Shankar responded, "If you like our tuning so much, I hope you will enjoy the playing more." which confused the audience.
+Still, the audience well received the subsequent performance.
 Although interest in Indian music had decreased in the early 1970s, the live album from the concert became one of the best-selling recordings to feature the genre and won Shankar a second Grammy Award.

 In November and December 1974, Shankar co-headlined a North American tour with George Harrison.
 The demanding schedule weakened his health, and he suffered a heart attack in Chicago, causing him to miss a portion of the tour.
 Harrison, Shankar and members of the touring band visited the White House on invitation of John Gardner Ford, son of US president Gerald Ford.
 Shankar toured and taught for the remainder of the 1970s and the 1980s and released his second concerto, Raga Mala, conducted by Zubin Mehta, in 1981.
 Shankar was nominated for an Academy Award for Best Original Music Score for his work on the 1982 movie Gandhi.